-Because you will not be supervising a VA the way you would an in-person assistant, instructions, rules and procedures are a must.
+Because you will not be supervising a virtual assistant the way you would an in-person assistant, instructions, rules and procedures are a must.
 Luckily, you need not guess at how to effectively train your VA.
-The above post from Ramit, for instance, includes a detailed instruction script used to train his VA on selecting a nearby doctor.
+The above post from Ramit, for instance, includes a detailed instruction script used to train his virtual assistant on selecting a nearby doctor.

-Timothy Ferriss, author of The 4 Hour Workweek, wrote a blog post about how to outsource your entire e-mail inbox to a virtual assistant and check it only two or three times a week.
-In it, Ferriss offers concise guidelines for training the VA to respond, delete, file and categorize exactly like you would.
+Timothy Ferriss, author of The 4 Hour Workweek, wrote a blog post about how to outsource your entire email inbox to a virtual assistant and check it only two or three times a week.
+In it, Ferriss offers concise guidelines for training the virtual assistant to respond, delete, file, and categorize exactly like you would.

-No matter which tasks you envision a VA carrying out, you will need a similar but modified list of rules for them to follow.
-In this way, the VA you hire will cease being merely an assistant and become your assistant.
+No matter which tasks you envision a VA carrying out, you’ll need a similar but modified list of rules for them to follow.
+In this way, the virtual assistant you hire will cease being merely an assistant and become your assistant.

 Getting a Virtual Phone System

 If you've owned a 'real office' before, the idea of getting a phone system installed in an hour might sound like a pipe dream.
-But with virtual phone systems, the fantasy is reality.
-A virtual phone system lets any business get up and running with a serious, in just a few quick steps.
+But with virtual phone systems, the fantasy is a reality.
+A virtual phone system lets any business get up and running in just a few quick steps.
 All it takes is: